 Are you looking for some winter adventures in Japan other than the active snowsports like skiing and snowboarding?
 How about a visit to a Kamakura festival?
-Kamakura is the Japanese name for a igloo, the handmade snow-hut dome.
-A kamakura was traditionally a place to worship the gods but it now widely known as a place where you can enjoy some of the welcoming Japanese hospitality.
+Kamakura is the Japanese name for an igloo, the handmade snow-hut dome.
+A kamakura was traditionally a place to worship the gods but it is now widely known as a place where you can enjoy some of the welcoming Japanese hospitality.
 They are a popular form of recreational winter activities and can be found in areas that receive heavy snowfall throughout Japan.
-The snow huts come in all sizes and serve different purposes, from the ones that are made by little children for fun or those those you can book for an overnight stay or are serving as a shop.
+The snow huts come in all sizes and serve different purposes, from the ones that are made by little children for fun or those that you can book for an overnight stay or are serving as a shop.

 - 1. Yokote Snow Festival, Akita Prefecture

 - 2. Yunishigawa Onsen Kamakura Festival, Tochigi Prefecture

 - 3. Hirosaki Castle Snow Lantern Festival, Aomori Prefecture

 - 4. Iiyama Snow Hut Village, Nagano Prefecture

 - Articles you may also like